Love Me Forever or Never

 Love Me Forever or Never (Eu Sei que Vou Te Amar) is a 1986 Brazilian drama film directed by Arnaldo Jabor.
+The film stars Fernanda Torres and Thales Pan Chacon.

+The film screened at Cannes Festival, where it was selected for the main exhibition, competing for the Palme d'Or for Best Film.
+Fernanda Torres received the Prix d'interprétation féminine, becoming the first Brazilian actress to win the prize.
+It was commercially released on April 17, 1986.

 Plot

 Love Me Forever or Never is a psychological drama with Fernanda Torres as a newly separated woman with one child who meets her husband, Thales Pan Chacon, for a heart-to-heart discussion.
-They examine their feelings for one another and look back on their relationship, while arguing and talking about their fears, insecurities, pleasures and hopes.
-And wonder if they are still in love.
+They examine their feelings for one another and look back on their relationship while arguing and talking about their fears, insecurities, pleasures, and hopes.